filippo-ferrari/website/content/post/linux-setup/index.md

 ## Network Manager: nmtui
 A text based network interface for NetworkManager, easy to use, configure and modify.

+## Shell history: hiSHtory
+[hiSHtory](https://github.com/ddworken/hishtory) stores a history of all your commands, the directory in which you used them, if they succeeded, the time of execution and more.
+This is stored locally and e2e encrypted.\
+You can query them via the ```hishtory``` CLI, it offers a wide range of personalization options and a ton of advanced features like:
+- AI shell assistance
+- Custom columns
+- Web UI
+- Filtering duplicate entries
+- Syncing

+and more.
+I like it.

 ## SWAG: neofetch
 do i need to say more? you can have it start at login to flex on r/unixporn, normal users will be most likely disgusted (rightfully so)